 - Involuntary weight loss in people with HIV/AIDS.
 Taking glutamine by mouth seems to help HIV/AIDS patients absorb food better and gain weight.
 Doses of 40 grams per day seem to produce the best effect.

 - Recovery after surgery.
 Giving glutamine intravenously (by IV) along with intravenous nutrition seems to reduce the number of days spent in the hospital after surgery, especially major abdominal surgery.
 It might also help prevent hospital-acquired infections after elective or emergency surgery.
-Giving glutamine by IV along with intravenous nutrition might also reduce the risk of infection and improve recovery after bone marrow transplants.
 However, not all people who receive bone marrow transplants seem to benefit.
 Glutamine does not seem to reduce the risk of death after any type of surgery.

 Possibly Ineffective for